 When our girls were young (and me, too), we had a very large garden full of vegetables.
 We’d plant rows and rows of corn, potatoes, green beans, peas, onions, tomatoes, squash and zucchini, cucumbers, peppers, etc!
 So, I was always on the lookout for a good squash or zucchini recipe to help use up our produce.

-Instructions on Making a Braided Bread
+Instructions for Making a Braided Bread

 First you’ll need to cook the squash.
 Place cut squash and enough water to cover it in a small saucepan.
 Boil this until the squash is tender, about 5-7 minutes.
 Drain the squash and then mash it with a fork or potato masher.